Push sum with transmission failures: Introduction

-In this work, we follow an alternative approach, we analyze the performance of the original push-sum algorithm in the presence of such transmission failures.
-We do this when no additional corrective mechanism is applied, similarly to what was done for traditional consensus in \cite{frasca2013large}.
 Our contribution can be summarized as follows.
-First, we establish the convergence of the push-sum algorithm in Theorem \ref{thm:convergence}.
+First, we establish the convergence of the push-sum algorithm in the presence of message losses in Theorem~\ref{thm:convergence}.
 This ensures that the algorithm does provide an agreement among the nodes but does not yet give information on the final value.
 The final value is possibly random as the algorithm itself involves random elements, therefore a probability distribution of the final value is expected instead of a deterministic number.
-The resulting distribution is characterized in Theorem \ref{thm:invariance}.
+The resulting distribution is characterized in Theorem~\ref{thm:invariance}.

-Bounds on the quadratic error of the final value compared to the real average are developed for the fundamental case of two nodes.
-Theorem \ref{thm:lowerbound} provides a lower bound while Theorem \ref{thm:generalupperbound} and \ref{thm:highpupperbound} give two upper bounds which complement each other as the transmission failure probability changes.
+Bounds on the expected quadratic error of the final value compared to the real average are developed for the fundamental case of two nodes.
+Theorem~\ref{thm:lowerbound} provides lower bounds while Theorem~\ref{thm:generalupperbound} gives an upper bound.
 New essential tools are introduced on the way in order to deal with the non-standard features of the random process generated by the push-sum algorithm.

-Finally the relevance of the push-sum algorithm is justified in the presence of transmission failures.
-The performance is numerically compared with that of the standard consensus algorithm, and we indeed see that push-sum is more efficient when the transmission failure rate is not extremely high.
+Finally, the relevance of the push-sum algorithm is justified in the presence of transmission failures: The performance is numerically compared with that of a standard consensus algorithm, the asymmetric randomized gossip algorithm (ARGA) \cite{fagnani2008asymmetric}, and we indeed see that push-sum is more efficient when the transmission failure rate is not extremely high.

 The rest of the paper is organized as follows.
-In Section \ref{sec:pushsum_intro} we formally describe the push-sum algorithm.
-Results are stated in Section \ref{sec:results}.
-Section \ref{sec:invariance} provides the tools needed to perform our analysis.
-We then prove the error bounds in Section \ref{sec:boundproof} for two nodes.
-Conclusions and further research directions are discussed in Section \ref{sec:conclusions}.
+In Section~\ref{sec:pushsum_intro} we formally describe the push-sum algorithm.
+Results are stated in Section~\ref{sec:results}.
+Section~\ref{sec:invariance} provides the tools for general understanding of the process which is needed to perform our analysis.
+We then prove the error bounds in Section~\ref{sec:boundproof} for two nodes.
+Conclusions and further research directions are discussed in Section~\ref{sec:conclusions}.